-On every continent on the planet you can find ancient lifeforms that have been living for thousands, or in some cases tens of thousands of years, their lifespans varying wildly depending on the type of organism.
+On every continent on the planet you can find ancient lifeforms that have been living for thousands, or even millions of years, their lifespans varying wildly depending on the type of organism.

 Many of these are trees.
 Earth is dotted with ancient trees representing the oldest individual examples of their species, the most elderly of which have been around for between 2,000 and 5,000 years, providing food and shade for some of the earliest human civilizations.

 But the real longevity champions of the plant world are clonal colonies.
 These vegetation systems repopulate by self-replication so no part of the system is ever as old as the whole, but are all genetically identical and thus considered a single organism, often sharing a single root system.
-Such colonies can live to remarkably old ages, the oldest clocking in at 80,000 years—around the time our Paleolithic ancestors lived in caves and were just starting to migrate beyond Africa.
+Such colonies can live to remarkably old ages.

 Similarly, networked organisms like fungi live significantly longer than individual plants or animals.
 These impressive mushrooms are not only among the most ancient but are also the largest organisms in the world, eating their way across thousands of acres of forest.